dodobirb/Bootcamp_Project_1/README.md

 Finally run **Mortgage delinquency rates analysis.ipynb**

-There are 15 code blocks in total with a brief summary of each section.
+There are 15 code blocks in total in the **Mortgage delinquency rates analysis.ipynb** with a brief summary of each section.

 * #1: Imports all relevant libraries for data wrangling, data visualizations, and data analysis
 * #2: Imports, cleans, and formats "Mortgage performance trends" data from https://www.consumerfinance.gov/data-research/mortgage-performance-trends/download-the-data/